Joe Chialo: Ex-metal Singer Becomes Berlin's Culture Senator | LatestLY

 He became the singer of Blue Manner Haze, a band combining heavy metal with funk and hip hop.
 Chialo has since compared the musical complexity of metal with classical music.

-The avowed fan of German hard rock band Rammstein also had a stint as a bouncer at a Nuremberg discotheque.
+An avowed fan of German hard rock band Rammstein, Chialo also had a stint as a bouncer at a Nuremberg discotheque.

-Joe Chialo then segued into the role of music manager at Universal Music, where he was primarily responsible for marketing African artists in Germany and Europe.
-He founded two labels of his own, under which he also marketed Irish-American band, The Kelly Family — who are hugely popular in German.
+He then segued into the role of music manager at Universal Music, where he was primarily responsible for marketing African artists in Germany and Europe.
+He founded two labels of his own, under which he also marketed Irish-American band, The Kelly Family — who are hugely popular in Germany.

+Politically, Chialo was a member of the Green Party in the 1990s, but the treatment of Greens leader and former vice-chancellor of Germany, Joschka Fischer, who was Chialo's inspiration, drove him from the party.

+It was chancellor Angela Merkel's willingness to welcome refugees fleeing war in Syria in 2015 that convinced Chialo to join the CDU a year later.

 Promoting Berlin's club scene